OuhscBbmc/redcap-manual-v1/check/part11.md

 Yes, REDCap automatically captures the survey completion date/time.
-REDCap also has the capability of capturing the date in a separate field which can either be manually entered or automatically captured.
+REDCap also has the capability of capturing the date in a separate field, which can be either manually entered or automatically captured.

 It is the responsibility of the RT to design and implement the appropriate date/time capture as is appropriate for their study.